brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

                                  }];

-Let's break this code down into steps, to make it a bit simpler to digest:

-1. BCOVSidecarSubtitles adds some category methods to BCOVPlaybackManager.
+BCOVSidecarSubtitles adds some category methods to BCOVPlaybackManager.
 The first of these is `-createSidecarSubtitlesPlaybackControllerWithViewStrategy:`.
 Use this method to create your playback controller.
 Alternately (if you are using more than one session provider), you can create a BCOVSSSessionProvider and pass that to the manager method that creates a playback controller with upstream session providers.\* If you are developing for tvOS, the ViewStrategy passed to createSidecarSubtitlesPlaybackControllerWithViewStrategy must be nil.

-1. In order to retrieve web vtt files from your Brightcove account automatically, you need to use the `BCOVPlaybackService` instead of the `BCOVCatalogService` to retrieve your videos.
-If you need to use `BCOVCatalogService`, you will need to follow the directions in the section "Manually populating subtitle data".

 \* Note that `BCOVSSSessionProvider` should come before any session providers in the chain passed to the manager when constructing the playback controller.
 This plugin is **not compatible** with the Widevine plugin.

-If you have questions or need help, we have a support forum for Brightcove's native Player SDKs at https://groups.google.com/forum/#!forum/brightcove-native-player-sdks .
+If you have questions or need help, visit the support forum for Brightcove Native Player SDKs at https://groups.google.com/forum/#!forum/brightcove-native-player-sdks .

 Using the Built-In PlayerUI Controls
 ---